john-cd/rust_howto/bk/src/categories/development-tools_ffi/lua.md

 ## Communication/Data Marshaling

 (The Lua binding crates usually handle data marshaling between Rust and Lua types.
-You won't typically need separate serialization crates like serde in the same way as with some other FFI scenarios.)
+You won't typically need separate serialization crates like [serde][p-serde] in the same way as with some other FFI scenarios.)

 ## Build Tools